Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

     # Instead of `torch.save(...)`
     fabric.save("path/to/checkpoint.ckpt", state)

-You can pass in the model and optimizer objects directly, and Fabric will unwrap them and retrieve their *state-dict* automatically.
+You should pass the model and optimizer objects directly into the dictionary so that Fabric can unwrap them and retrieve their *state-dict* automatically.

 See also: :doc:`../guide/checkpoint`